GPs

 MBChB (Bristol), Diploma in Tropical Medicine and Hygiene.
 Qualified Bristol 2014.

 Dr Radevsky completed her GP training in Bath and has worked at HOB over the past year as a GP registrar, completing her training in 2020.
 She now continues her journey at Heart of Bath.
-Dr Radevsky studied medicine in Bristol after which she worked as a junior doctor at several hospitals in both Brighton and London, including a clinical fellowship role in paediatric A+E. Areas of interest include Paediatrics.
-Tropical Medicine, Mental health and Lifestyle medicine.
+Dr Radevsky studied medicine in Bristol after which she worked as a junior doctor at several hospitals in both Brighton and London, including a clinical fellowship role in paediatric A+E. Areas of interest include Paediatrics and Lifestyle medicine, Lucy has also completed a sleep training course for infants and CBTi for adults.
+In her spare time, she loves being in the sea with her family.

-Dr Mill is married with two teenage sons.
-She qualified from Charing Cross and Westminster Medical school in 1997 and initially trained in Paediatrics and Child Health, before deciding on a career in General Practice.
-She was a partner at Number 18 Surgery before it’s merger with Heart of Bath in 2018.
-She was also a GP Trainer for 5 years, and continues to take a keen interest in medical education within the practice.
-Her areas of special interest include pediatrics, sexual health and dermatology.
-In her spare time she loves glamping, dog walking and music.
+Dr Mill qualified from Charing Cross and Westminster Medical school in 1997.
+Kasia was a partner at Number 18 Surgery before it’s merger with Heart of Bath in 2018.
+Dr Mill’s areas of special interest include paediatrics, sexual health and dermatology.
+She is married with two sons and in her spare time she loves cycling, dog walking and music.

 MBCHB Bristol 2009 MRCGP Hayley trained at the University of Bristol and graduated in 2009.